Sarawak: History

-Territorial expansion of the Raj of Sarawak from 1841 to 1905 played a significant role in the present-day boundaries of the modern state of Sarawak.
+Territorial expansion of the Raj of Sarawak from 1841 to 1905 played a significant role in defining the current borders of Sarawak.

 Between 1853 and 1862, there were a number of uprisings against the Brooke government but all were successfully contained with the aid of local tribes.
 To guard against future uprisings, a series of forts were constructed to protect Kuching, including Fort Margherita, completed in 1871.
 By that time Brooke's control of Sarawak was such that defences were largely unnecessary.

 Charles Anthoni Brooke succeeded his uncle as White Rajah in 1868.
-Under his rule, Sarawak gained Limbang and the Baram and Trusan valleys from the Sultan of Brunei, later becoming a protectorate in 1888 with Britain handling foreign affairs but the Brooke government retaining administrative powers.
+Under his rule, Sarawak gained Limbang and the Baram and Trusan valleys from the Sultan of Brunei.
+The Raj became a British protectorate in 1888 with the imperial power responsible for foreign policy and the Brooke government maintaining its local administration.
 Domestically, Brooke established the Sarawak Museum – the oldest museum in Borneo – in 1891, and brokered a peace in Marudi by ending intertribal wars there.
 Economic development continued, with oil wells being drilled from 1910 and the Brooke Dockyard opening two years later.
-Anthony Brooke, who would become Rajah Muda (heir apparent) in 1939.
+Anthony Brooke would become Rajah Muda (heir apparent) in 1939.

 A centenary celebration of Brooke rule in Sarawak was held in 1941.
 During the celebration, a new constitution was introduced that would limit the power of the rajah and grant the Sarawak people a greater role in running the government.
-However, this constitution was never fully implemented due to the Japanese occupation.
-That same year saw the British withdrawing its air and marine forces defending Sarawak to Singapore.
-With Sarawak now unguarded, the Brooke regime adopted a scorched earth policy where oil installations in Miri were to be destroyed and the Kuching airfield held as long as possible before being destroyed.
+However, this constitution was never fully implemented due to the occupation of Sarawak by Japan.
+That same year saw the United Kingdom withdraw its defensive maritime and air units to Singapore.
+After the departure of most of the military defenses from Sarawak, the Brooke regime adopted a scorched earth policy: The oil production facilities in Miri and the Kuching airfield were to be destroyed, after the airfield had been held for as long as possible.
 A Japanese invasion force led by Kiyotake Kawaguchi landed in Miri on 16 December 1941 and captured Kuching on 24 December 1941, with British ground forces retreating to Singkawang in neighbouring Dutch Borneo.
-The Allied forces surrendered on 1 April 1942 after ten weeks of fighting there.
+There, after ten weeks of fighting, the Allied forces surrendered on 1 April 1942.
 Charles Vyner Brooke, the last Rajah of Sarawak, had already left for Sydney, Australia; his officers were captured by the Japanese and interned at the Batu Lintang camp.